cityofaustin/accd-ops.austinconventioncenter.com/collections/_services_and_amenities/coat_and_baggage_check.md

 ---
 title: Coat and Baggage Check
-order: 3
+order: 5
 ---

-Austin Convention Center may staff a Coat and Baggage Check, contact your Event Coordinator to schedule.
-Events may also handle coat and baggage checks themselves, if so, we are not responsible for any lost or stolen articles at locations that are not handled by our staff.
-Coat and baggage check may be set up at the client’s request in areas such as a contracted meeting room that is secured and enclosed.
+ACC can staff a Coat & Baggage Check if needed – contact your Event Coordinator to schedule.
+Events may also handle coat and baggage checks themselves, but ACC is not responsible for any lost or stolen articles at locations that are not handled by ACC staff.
+Coat and baggage check can be set up at client request areas with preference being a secure, enclosed area such as a contracted meeting room.